 INNOVATION

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-This startup claims it can stop lightning and prevent catastrophic wil
+This scientist rewarmed and studied pieces of his friend’s cryopreserv

 Source: MIT Technology Review